TURKS AND CAICOS ISLANDS

 notwithstanding any trial and conviction or acquittal of that member under the disciplinary law of that force; but any court so trying

-such a member and convicting him or her shall in sentencing him or her to any punishment take into account any punishment awarded
+such a member and convicting him or her shall in sentencing him or her to any punishment take into account any punishment imposed

 a higher court; and the exercise of this right, including the grounds on which it may be exercised, shall be governed by law.